 True to our values, the Faculty of Kinesiology and Physical Education is very active in outreach to the general student population as well as underserved groups within our community.
 The following are a few of the outreach initiatives currently in place.

 Looking to get involved in campus life?
-Equity Movement is a group of undergraduate and graduate students from across campus who plan, motivate and implement positive student-led initiatives that promote equity, diversity, inclusivity and physical/mental health.
+The Sport & Rec - Diversity & Equity Team is a group of undergraduate and graduate students from across campus who plan, motivate and implement positive student-led initiatives that promote diversity, equity, inclusivity and physical/mental health.
 The team develops and implements events and projects related to sport and physical activity through student-staff partnerships.
 If you think you’d like to get involved, it’s a great way to build your experience and meet new people.